taneishi/CheXNet_openvino/README.md

 This work was collaboratively conducted by Xinyu Weng, Nan Zhuang, Jingjing Tian and Yingcheng Liu.

-OpenVINO acceleration was proposed by Hiroshi Ouchiyama (Intel), and evaluated on Intel DevCloud by Kei Taneishi.
+OpenVINO optimization and quantization were performed by Hiroshi Ouchiyama (Intel) and Kei Taneishi.
+The model was evaluated on Intel DevCloud for the Edge.

 ## Original Team